 Are there any Japanese tourist attractions closed due to the coronavirus?

-As a precautionary measure and in response to the Japanese authorities' recommendations, some sight and attractions announced closures in early March 2020.
+As a precautionary measure and in response to the Japanese authorities' recommendations, some sights and attractions announced closures in early March 2020.
 Many have since reopened to the public and are following government guidelines.

 - For the complete list of closures please check on the Japan National Tourism Organization (JNTO) website

-At the same time, events involving large gatherings, such as summer festivals or sporting events, are canceled, postponed or organized behind closed doors or in small groups.
+At the same time, events involving large gatherings, such as summer festivals or sporting events, are canceled, postponed, or organized behind closed doors or in small groups.

 The World Health Organisation (WHO) has some protective measures for the public and travelers to follow.
 This advice is similar to avoiding other respiratory viral infections, such as the flu and the common cold.